marvin-j97/ptree/README.md

 ```

 ## get
-Get the value at given path.
+Get the value at given key.
-Path can be a dot-separated string, or an array containing single path segments as strings, numbers or functions.
+Key can be a dot-separated string, or an array containing single key segments as strings, numbers or functions.
-If a non-existing path is accessed (see example 3), undefined is returned.
+If a non-existing key is accessed (see example 3), undefined is returned.

 ``` javascript
 const root = new ptree({ a: 2, b: 3 });